 The Hank Nelson Memorial Endowment was established by family and friends of the historian Hank Nelson to honour his memory and his commitment to Papua New Guinea (PNG).

-The Endowment now offers the second Hank Nelson Prize, of AUD\$1000, for the best PhD thesis submitted by any student, internationally, on any aspect of PNG's history or society.
+The Endowment now offers the third Hank Nelson Prize, of AUD\$1000, for the best PhD thesis submitted by any student, internationally, on any aspect of PNG's history or society.
+The prize is not limited to ANU students.